 Heidelberg Old Town over the Heidelberg Castle

 Right in the middle between Europa Park and our last destinations before returning to Amsterdam, we will visit Heidelberg.
 Known for its beautiful old town and majestic castle, Heidelberg is home to a lively LGBTQ+ community.
-One of the annual highlights it the Queer Festival taking place every year in May.
+One of the annual highlights is the Queer Festival taking place every year in May.
 Our plan was to visit the festival this spring and to show you the best of the Queer Festival.
 But, you know what happened… We are super excited to get the chance for at least a short stop to get a first glimpse of the picturesque German city by the Neckar River.
 See you next May for the Queer Festival 2021?

 Phantasialand – Award-winning Theme park close to Cologne

-Last but not least, we will arrive in a fantasy wonderland.
+Finally, we will arrive in a fantasy wonderland.
 Karl was once at Phantasialand at the cute age of 8.
 All he can recall is the magically enchanted forest and the feeling of being overwhelmed by beautifully themed areas.
 Phantasialand is one of the largest amusement parks in Germany and really offers something for everyone with six lively theme worlds, unique attractions, and exciting shows.
 Disney fan and theme park nerd Daan has never made it to Phantasialand.
 But that should finally change.
 It is about time!

 From Europe with Love: SAFE gay traveling!

 Traveling in the time of an international pandemic is a delicate topic.
 Especially in Europe where, after months of (partial) lockdown in many EU countries, the numbers of active cases are either stagnating or slowly increasing again.
 However, it is vacation time for Europeans and the keyword for safe traveling is “responsibility”.
-Every country worldwide has its own restrictions and measures in order to flatten the curve and to protect especially the vulnerable in our society.
-Facemasks, physical distancing (we like this term better than social distancing), and regularly disinfecting of our hands are part of our standards in order to reduce the risk for ourselves and everyone else.
+Every country worldwide has its restrictions and measures to flatten the curve and to protect especially the vulnerable in our society.
+Facemasks, physical distancing (we like this term better than social distancing), and regularly disinfecting of our hands are part of our standards to reduce the risk for ourselves and everyone else.
 Additional to that, please inform yourselves about the specific measure in the countries you will travel to during a trip including Sweden and Germany.